 Occupational Health Services in Turkey

-The ministry of Social Welfare in Turkey administers occupational health services.
+The Ministry of Social Welfare in Turkey administers occupational health services.

 The first labour law was passed in 1936 and a new labour law was enacted in

 1971.
 In 2003, the law was updated again and it includes important articles for the improvement of OH services.
 However, there were no articles in this law specifying the job duties and responsibilities of OHNs.
 In addition, the independent roles of OHNs were not defined but instead they were included as personnel who assist a physician.
-Because of this, the Turkish Occupational Health Nursing Association (TOHNA) opened a lawsuit against the Ministry and then the Supreme court stoped the implementation of this law.
+Because of this, the Turkish Occupational Health Nursing Association (TOHNA) opened a lawsuit against the Ministry and then the Supreme court stopped the implementation of this law.